45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 9 to 11

 The native range of the Mexican cardinal flower extends from southern Arizona into Mexico, making it well adapted to hot, dry climates.
 This plant does well in full sun but also likes some afternoon shade.
-Soil should be well-drained.
+Soil should be well drained.

-Young plants require more water, and established plants will become more drought-resistant, though they still appreciate regular deep waterings.
+Young plants require more water, and established plants become more drought-resistant, though they still appreciate regular deep waterings.

 Mojave Sage